XROLE/nano_chat/README.md

 # nano_chat
 A chat application UI with light and dark mode built with flutter.
+See, sample video below for more information

 ## Sample Clip
 https://user-images.githubusercontent.com/32772323/134562215-97b24e5e-bd8d-464e-a9e9-2a588bd33e8b.mp4